 For women with ovarian cancer, there are many reasons for weight gain.
-Tumor size is one factor.
-Tumors frequently go undiagnosed until they’re relatively large.
+Tumor size is one factor, since tumors frequently go undiagnosed until they’re relatively large.
 Sometimes fluid builds up in the abdomen.

 With ovarian cancer, women sometimes lose their appetite.
 If you suddenly lose more than 10 pounds without changing your diet or increasing exercise, consult your doctor.
 In many cases, the lack of desire is a result of how the cancer impacts your metabolism.

-Overall, symptoms that indicate ovarian cancer are often difficult to diagnose, Dr. AlHilli says.
+“Overall, symptoms that indicate ovarian cancer are often difficult to diagnose,” says Dr. AlHilli.

 For example, vague abdominal pain, upper abdominal discomfort or indigestion, nausea or vomiting, and constipation can also indicate a problem.
 Many symptoms are similar to those from other conditions.

 To diagnose whether your symptoms are benign or cancerous, your doctor will likely perform a series of tests.